-At Kinsley, we continue to believe the initial mineral resource estimate released in December 2015 represents only the beginning of the greater project potential.
-The 2018, 2,250m RC drill program commenced on April 4, 2018, focusing on the Western Flank's eastern extension and the Secret Canyon Shale horizon.
-As at April 30, 2018 we have drilled a total of 1243 m in 4 holes.
-The initial 2018 exploration program and budget at Kinsley is \$0.53 million, of which Liberty Gold's share is \$0.42 million.
+At Kinsley, we continue to believe the initial mineral resource estimate released in December 2015 represents the first step in quantifying the overall mineral endowment at Kinsley.
+In 2018 we completed a 2,250 m RC drill program focusing on the Western Flank's eastern extension and the Secret Canyon Shale horizon.
+The 2018 exploration program and budget at Kinsley is \$0.55 million, of which Liberty Gold's share is \$0.43 million.